 DeWalt’s main plant is in Lancaster, Pennsylvania, and it is the largest production facility.
 However, several other plants are in the United States, including one in Indiana, Maryland, Connecticut, Kentucky, Tennessee, North Carolina, and South Carolina.
-DeWalt prides itself on its “Made in the USA” label, though it uses parts that it sources from around the world and also has factories outside America as well.
+DeWalt prides itself on its “Made in the USA” label, though it uses parts that it sources from around the world and has factories outside America.

 The primary Makita plant is in Japan.
-However, they have a large number of factories around the world, including the United States.
+However, they have many factories around the world, including in the United States.
 You can also find Makita factories in Canada, Brazil, China, Romania, Mexico, and the United Kingdom, among many others.

 DeWalt vs Makita: Product Line

-The Makita company are the innovators of the two companies.
+The Makita company is the innovator of the two companies.
 They were the first to create an electric planer and had invented the rechargeable power drill almost 25 years before DeWalt started making cordless tools.
-Though companies have been using brushless motors on conveyor belts since the 1960s, Makita was the first to use it in a power tool, and it’s become a critical part of cordless tools.
+Though companies have been using brushless motors on conveyor belts since the 1960s, Makita was the first to use them in power tools, and it’s become a critical part of cordless tools.

 Unfortunately, history shows that Makita tools are not built as tough as a DeWalt, and the plastic housing material is flimsier and easy to crack.
-The switches aren’t as smooth.
-It’s not as well balanced.
-It doesn’t produce as much torque, loses charge quicker, and ultimately doesn’t last as long as DeWalt.
-It costs less, but you don’t see as many on the commercial sites.
+The switches aren’t as smooth, and the tools are not as well balanced.
+Makita’s products don’t produce as much torque, lose charge quicker, and ultimately don’t last as long as DeWalt.
+They cost less, but you don’t see as many on commercial sites.